hiiamboris/red-wiki/Red-View-Graphic-System.md

 # Including View component

-View componenent is not loaded by default.
+View component is not loaded by default.
 To enable it, the main Red script have to declare the dependency in the header using the `Needs` field:

     Red [
     	Needs: 'View